greg-md/php-orm/README.md

 to achieve the best results when working with big amount of data.

 Let's imagine we have thousands of records and we want to go though them and do something.
-We know that we can not select all the records from database because we can reach the request or connection timeout limit, also we can not fetch all the records in PHP because we can reach the memory limit.
+We know that we can not select all the records from database because we can reach the request/connection timeout limit, also we can not fetch all the records in PHP because we can reach the memory limit.

 With **Greg ORM** you can solve that with a few lines of code: